 Stress is a mental state that affects the mind and well-being and usually in a negative manner.
-While there is no definitive definition of stress (since stress affects everyone differently), there are a number of signs and symptoms that can show what stress really is.
+While there is no definitive definition of it, there are a number of signs and symptoms that can show what it really is.

 Symptoms of stress manifest themselves both psychically and mentally.
-Physically a person can have a migraine, be constantly tired, have a high heart rate, dry hands, suffer with insomnia, tenseness of muscles and changes in breathing patterns.
-Behavioral changes can also occur such as vagueness, loss of memory, poor concentration levels and a drop in decision making ability.
+Physically a person can have a migraine, be constantly tired, have a high heart rate, dry hands, suffer from insomnia, the tenseness of muscles, and changes in breathing patterns.
+Behavioral changes can also occur such as vagueness, loss of memory, poor concentration levels, and a drop in decision-making ability.

 The effects of stress are usually negative, although some experts believe that a small amount of stress can have a positive impact on a person’s productivity.
-Usually stress will cause physical, emotional and behavioral changes to a person that has a detrimental effect in their daily life.
+Usually, stress will cause physical, emotional, and behavioral changes to a person that has a detrimental effect on their daily life.
 People are stressed in different ways and their stress is usually triggered by different factors.
-Similar to this the way to deal with stress will vary person to person.
+Similar to this the way to deal with stress will vary from person to person.

 A number of possible solutions are detailed below:

-2- Empowering yourself by taking control of problem can be very rewarding and can help you to overcome your stress.
-When people feel “out of control,” they naturally begin to feel negative and taking control again can turn this around.
+2- Empowering yourself by taking control of problems can be very rewarding and can help you to overcome what is stressing you.
+When people feel “out of control,” they naturally begin to feel negative, and taking control again can turn this around.

-3- Surrounding yourself with company can help create a social factor that keeps your mind away from the situations in your life that are causing your stress.
+3- Surrounding yourself with friends or family can help create a social factor that keeps your mind away from the situations in your life that are causing your stress.

 4- Against this, alone time can also be beneficial.
 Being alone can have a calming effect on the mind.

-5- Creating a personal challenge can help you forget about stress.
+5- Creating a personal challenge can help.
 The challenge can be anything that you wish to accomplish.
 When giving yourself a personal challenge, make sure you have provided a clear goal and clear path to achieve something in your goal.

 6- Unhealthy habits such as smoking and drinking cause levels of anxiety to rise which will mean stress is more difficult to overcome.

-7 – An improved diet that reduces fatty and sugary foods has been proven to help deal with stress as the body is not working overtime on these digestive stressors on the body.
+7 – An improved diet that reduces fatty and sugary foods has been proven to help deal with the body not working overtime on these digestive stressors on the body.

 8- I may be easier said than done, but a positive mental attitude will do wonders for stress levels.
 Being positive about all aspects of life should help you overcome stressful times more easily.